libfirm/libfirm/README.md

 - works exclusively on a graph based SSA representation up to the code emission.
   Based on the work of C. Click and M. Trapp
-- written in portable C. Known to run on msvc 6-8 Win32, gcc on Linux, FreeBSD, Cygwin
+- written in portable C99.
+Known to run on gcc on Linux, FreeBSD, Cygwin, clang, ICC on windows.
 - includes doxygen documentation
 - support for object oriented type hierarchies
 - Analyses: dominance, loop tree, execution frequency, control dependencies,